adamstephensen/faqs/README.md

-# A Collection of info about Azure
+# A Collection of info about Azure, Agile and other things I'm interested in.
-A collection of FAQs about Azure, including links to my favourite resources.
+This is a collection of resources and notes that I want to refer back to.

+I'm sharing it publicly in case it can be of use to others.

 ## Disclaimer

+Consider this my scratch pad.
+It is a quickly assembled collection of resources.
+If you find it useful, that's great... but ...
-This is just a quickly assembled collection of resources and info that I refer to.
-I am sharing it publicly in the hope that others may find it useful.
-I do not necessarily agree / endorse the opinions or patterns referred to.
+I do not necessarily agree / endorse the opinions or patterns referred to, and I don't make any guarantees the contained information is correct.